eccelerators/SimStm/README.rst

  signal verify asignal tvar $evar $mvar signal verify asignal tvar 0x01 0x0F

-Read the value of a signal into a variable and compare it to an expected value with a given mask.
+The ``signal verify`` instruction reads the value of a signal into a variable and compares it to an expected value with a given mask.

 The expected value and mask can be variables, constants, or numeric values.
 On mismatch, the simulation stops with severity failure if the global resume is set to 0.